Print Logotype

 Can ascend and descend aircraft steps

-Can make own way to your seat
+Can make own way to the seat

 Can walk long distances